While there are many ways to make money, there are more ways to lose it!

 Your customers’ information should be at the forefront of your mind anyway, considering how important privacy issues have become.
 A Google Doc or a Dropbox folder that anyone can access via a simple link isn’t nearly enough to guarantee security.
 Employee turnover can also cause security breaches, as remembering to cut off access from a myriad of stitched-together solutions when an employee leaves the company can easily lead to errors.

 Imagine the litigation potential if that employee inadvertently causes problems for a customer because they still have access to their address and contact info all because someone forgot to cancel their access to a Google Doc from 5 years ago.

 2. Tips and Tools for Managing a Remote Team.

 The ability to access real-time information about your technicians, jobs, customers, and finances whenever (and wherever) will give your service business a leg up over the competition.

 Whether it’s through Zoom, Skype, Slack, or any other software: there are many solutions you can put in place to help you keep in touch with your staff, whether it’s office members who might be working from home, or engineers carrying out essential work in the field.
 You’ll find yourself increasing productivity in a remote management situation, as video communication simply saves you time from back-and-forth messaging and gets everyone on the same page, sans passive-aggressive email cc-ing.

 Video may feel strange at first, but it can surprise you how quickly you get used to the idea.
-It’s not a new feature—we’ve been using Skype and other webcam programmes for well over a decade—but increasingly (and perhaps ironically) as more customer service interactions take place online, customers have shown an interest in connecting via video, too.
+It’s not a new feature—we’ve been using Skype and other webcam programs for well over a decade—but increasingly (and perhaps ironically) as more customer service interactions take place online, customers have shown an interest in connecting via video, too.

 For instance, I’ve held interviews with people as a customer service agent in the past, and I’ve used the video option for a tech service who helped me solve a query without me needing to bring my computer to the shop; even medical facilities make use of video, remotely assessing patients to save them a needless trip.